jackpowers/Mountain-Project-NightWatch.js/README.md

 # Mountain-Project-NightWatch.js
 This NightWatch.js app tests the functionality of mountainproject.com.
 With an Amazon S3 account, you can store test data including screenshots on S3.
+The app can also be configured to use SauceLabs for testing on multiple browsers and simulated devices.
 I created this app with the help of this tutorial:

 https://github.com/dwyl/learn-nightwatch

-### _Want to see it work?_
+### _Want to see it?_

-_**Try it**_ on your local machine in 5 mins by following these _**3 easy steps**_:
+_**Try it out**_ on your local machine in 5 mins by following these _**steps**_:

 ### 1. Clone or download